 - Academic Symposium 2018

 What is New Student Orientation (NSO)?

 New Student Orientation (NSO) is an action-packed and informative program designed especially for incoming new students at ENC.
-NSO is required of all new students.
-At this program, you can expect to meet many faculty and staff members, advisors, and fellow students who truly care about you and your success at the College.
+It is comprised of a summer event, June 21-22, and August check in and move in day on Saturday, August 31.
+At these programs, you can expect to meet many faculty and staff members, advisors, and fellow students who truly care about you and your success at the College.

 When and how long is NSO?

 - Fall NSO is a 4-day program for residents and commuters begins on Saturday, August 31, 2019.

 - Spring NSO for students beginning in the spring semester, begins on Tuesday, January 7, 2020.

 You will have the opportunity to meet with your academic advisor and create your course schedule, and interact with faculty and staff from across campus to gain a better understanding of expectations for students on campus.
 New students will also learn more about opportunities to be involved on campus, meet current and new students, and much more.